billthefarmer/blog/blog/content/post/2016-07-25-upgrading-to-windows-10.md

 keywords:
   - windows 10
 ---
-I didn&#8217;t like the Windows 10 preview, I thought it was a pain in the backside, so I have delayed upgrading from Windows 7 until the last minute when I got the countdown notification.
+I didn&rsquo;t like the Windows 10 preview, I thought it was a pain in the backside, so I have delayed upgrading from Windows 7 until the last minute when I got the countdown notification.
 I have been running a slightly dodgy copy of Windows 7 for a long time, so I was somewhat surprised when, out of the goodness of their hearts, Microsoft said I could have an activated copy of Windows 10 for free.

 So, to check it out, I copied my working system to an old spare 160Gb drive, using the MiniTool Partition Wizard.
 There is a Migrate OS to HD/SSD wizard which just worked.
 Having done that and checked it worked ok, I then ran the upgrade, which was painfully slow.
 However once it had finished the system worked fine, albeit slowly due to the old disk drive.